foliant-docs/docs/src/config.md

             Gdpi: 0
 ```

 Each preprocessor has to be put in separate list item.
-If you don't need to set any options, just put the preprocessor's name in the item (flags, includes and blockdiag in the example above).
+If you don’t need to set any options, just put the preprocessor’s name in the item (flags, includes and blockdiag in the example above).
 If you are setting preprocessor options, then make it a mapping, with field name being the preprocessor name, and field value — another mapping, with preprocessor options. (macros, plantuml and graphviz in the example above).

-Please, refer to each preprocessor's respective docs for details on which options they have.
+Please, refer to each preprocessor’s respective docs for details on which options they have.

 There are several things you have to keep in mind when setting up the preprocessors section: